lwjglgamedev/lwjglbook-bookcontents-leg/chapter15/chapter15.md

 Each terrain block is constructed from the same height map mesh, but is scaled and displaced precisely to form a terrain grid that looks like a continuous landscape.

-So, what we need to do first is determine in which terrain block the current position is in.
-In order to do that we will calculate the bounding box of each terrain block taking into consideration the displacement and the scaling.
-Since the terrain will not be displaced or scaled at runtime, we can do those calculations in the ```Terrain``` class constructor.
-By doing this way we access them later at any time without repeating those operations in eacha game loop cycle.
+So, what we need to do first is determine in which terrain block the current position, the camera, is in.
+In order to do that, we will calculate the bounding box of each terrain block taking into consideration the displacement and the scaling.
+Since the terrain will not be displaced or scaled at runtime, we can perform those calculations in the ```Terrain``` class constructor.
+By doing this way we access them later at any time without repeating those operations in each game loop cycle.

 We will create a new method that calculates the bounding box of a terrain block, named ```getBoundingBox```.